 Are Spanish Bluebell Flowers Blue?

 The common name is a misnomer, perhaps influenced by the similarity to common bluebells, which have a better claim on having "blue" flowers.
-The plant shown in the picture above comes about as close to a blue as you are likely to find on a Hyacinthoides hispanica.
-As you can see, it is really a lavender color, with blue highlights.
+The Spanish bluebell color is really a lavender color, with blue highlights.